+Another fucking deep thinker from the anti-woman/War on Fucking crowd.
+Holy shit.
+I was in the car yesterday, taking care of some errands and such.
+When driving, I occasionally listen to Crazy Christian Radio.
+I know, I know.
+I need professional help.
 At any rate, ona show called “Crosstalk” (Warning!
 Crazy Christian link!
 Oh, and get it?
 Crosstalk? har har) yesterday, I got to hear one Mark Crutcher, a bed-shittingly insane anti-woman activist.
 If you’re so inclined, you can find links to his crazy online shitshow (Life Dynamics) from the “Crosstalk” link.
 Now, obviously, most of the War on Fucking/War … Continue reading Crazy as a Monkey House Shit-Fight

 TheWhite House Wants To Keep Little Scottie Out Of The Witness Chair

 Q Congressman Wexler has called on Scott McClellan to testify before Congress, and Congressman Conyers says that he has directed his committee staff to reach out to Mr. McClellan to make arrangements for him to talk to the committee.
 Does the White House have any objection to this kind of conversation?

 MS. PERINO: I checked on it for you.
 The White House Counsel’s Office takes these things when we have a formal request.
 We don’t have a formal request yet.
 When we get one, that’s when we look at the request, weigh it fully — as we do with all the others — and it’s just not a decision that we would make prior to getting a formal request.

 Q Could the White House block him from testifying if he wanted to testify?
 Or how does that work?